 - A fast coverage decision means we will answer within 72 hours if your request is for a medical item or service.
 If your request is for a Medicare Part B prescription drug, we will answer within 24 hours. - However, for a request for a medical item or service we can take up to 14 more calendar days if we find that some information that may benefit you is missing (such as medical records from out-of-network providers), or if you need time to get information to us for the review.
 If we decide to take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - our decision to take extra days.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 (For more information about the process for making complaints, including fast complaints, see Section 9 of this chapter.)
 We will call you as soon as we make the decision.